-The performance was underpinned in upgrading our facilities to maximise to performance and long-term resilience.
+The performance was underpinned by our continued investment in upgrading our facilities to maximise to performance and long-term resilience.

-Sadly, in a year where we had Zero Lost Time Incidents, one of our subcontractors tragically lost their life at our Materials Recycling Facility.
+Sadly, in a year where we had Zero Lost Time Incidents, one of our sub contractors tragically lost their life at our Materials Recycling Facility.
 An HSE investigation is ongoing.
 We have independently investigated the incident and in light of the findings we have also independently reviewed all of our facilities and implemented expert findings.
-My thoughts remain with the family of the individual who lost his life, and guide my weekly review of operational health and safety.
+My thoughts remain with the family of the individual who lost his life, and quide my weekly review of operational health and safety.